The Immutable, Unchanging Rules of Civilization as Told by Your

 - Slander (3 cost): Look at the Favors of one player from the target House.
 Steal one Favor from that player.

-- Espionage (2 cost): Gain one true secret about the target House from Underground Control.
+- Espionage (2 cost): Learn the current Power level of two Houses from Underground Control.

 - Capture (3 cost): Capture a hostage from the target House.